 - Students must maintain a ‘C’ or higher in all courses to remain in the NDT program at Bellevue College.

 - Bellevue College’s standard tuition fees.

 - Required screenings and tests (immunizations, background check, transcript fees, etc.), the cost of which are the responsibility of the student.
-The TB test must occur within 3 months of the program beginning.
+The Tuberculosis test must occur within three months of the program beginning.

 - Lab Supply Fees: The cost of all supplies is the responsibility of the student.

 - A set of navy blue scrubs and a white lab coat are the required uniform of all classes and clinical sites.
 The cost for these is the responsibility of the student.

 - Textbooks as required by instructors for each of the classes.
 The cost of textbooks are the responsibility of the student.

 Are there any other requirements once accepted into the program?

 - Students will have no visible body jewelry, face piercings, or tattoos at clinical sites.
 Small rings on the hands and small earrings in the ears are acceptable.

 - Hair color and style must be professional with no unnatural hair colors (i.e., orange, green); hair longer than shoulder length must be tied back.